itsays-zqc/my-website/docs/examples/PIC/DirectionalCoupler/DirectionalCoupler.md

 <div class="text-justify">

 &emsp;&emsp;The code defines several parameters and variables necessary for the simulation process.
-The `yspan_solver` parameter represents the width of the simulation boundary, specified in micrometers.
+The `yspan_solver` parameter represents the width of the simulation boundary specified in micrometers.
 Similarly, the `zspan_solver` parameter denotes the height of the simulation boundary in micrometers.
 The `time_str` variable is used to obtain the current time as a timestamp for the simulation.<br/>&emsp;&emsp;The `path` variable defines the file path for the simulation, while `simu_name` specifies the name of the simulation file.<br/>&emsp;&emsp;The `gds_file_root_path` variable defines the path for importing the GDS layout. <br/>&emsp;&emsp;The `project_name` variable assigns a name to the project for the simulation output. <br/>&emsp;&emsp;The `plot_path` variable determines the directory where the simulation result plots will be saved. <br/>&emsp;&emsp;The `export_options` parameter allows for the definition of options for exporting the simulation results.<br/>&emsp;&emsp;Lastly, the variables `l_bend` ,`l_beam`, and `l_input` represent the lengths of specific components within the simulation, such as the length of the z-bend, the length of the two beams, and the length of the input waveguide, respectively. <br/>&emsp;&emsp;These parameters and variables together facilitate the successful execution and organization of the simulation process.

 </div>